ChrisJD/HMD-Stereoificator/Release/Stereoificator/README.txt

 What's in it
 ---------------------------------
 The core change in this fork is a near total rewrite of the rendering system so that both eyes are rendered every frame, this is significantly more complicated and there are still plenty of bugs to fix.
 The performance hit for this varies between hardware and games, it can be worse than 50% (of non-stereo frame rate) and it can be better.
 For example I get 65-70% of mono performance in HL2, but experimenting with Dead Rising 2 I was getting 35-40% of mono fps.
+Very little optimisation has been done so far and more isn't likely to happen until a lot more bugs are squashed.

 This fork is also focusing on Head Mounted Display (HMD) support and all other stereo modes except side-by-side (which remains for testing purposes only and will not function well as a 3D mode as it is missing needed adjustments) have been removed.